 They can also filter smaller particles, like viruses, bacteria, and smoke.
-When used properly, HEPA filters can remove about 99.9 percent of particles above a certain size.
+The organization above also says that when used properly, HEPA filters can remove about 99.9 percent of particles above a certain size.

 If you don’t have a forced air system, you can get a portable HEPA filter.
 These mechanical filters draw in dirty air, trap particles in the filter, and release clean air.
 These machines are designed for small spaces and are only capable of filtering a certain amount of air.
 Keep them in places where you spend the most time, such as your bedroom, office, or living room.

 HEPA filters are the top-rated type of air filter, but you should do your research before purchasing one.
-Check to see if your filter or air cleaner is certified by the Asthma and Allergy Foundation of America (AAFA).
+Check to see if your filter or air cleaner is certified by the AAFA.

 Hypoallergenic bedding is made from materials that provide an effective barrier against these allergens.
 This prevents allergens from accumulating inside your pillows and comforters.